Patrick Lechleitner

-Patrick J. Lechleitner is a former American law enforcement officer and government official.
-He served as acting director of U.S. Immigration and Customs Enforcement (ICE) from July 4, 2023 to January 20, 2025.
+Patrick J. Lechleitner is an American former law enforcement officer and government official.
+He served as acting director of U.S. Immigration and Customs Enforcement (ICE) from July 4, 2023, to January 20, 2025.

 Education

 Lechleitner is a graduate of Nativity BVM High School in Pottsville, Pennsylvania, northwest of Allentown.
 He holds a Bachelor of Science degree in psychology from George Mason University in Fairfax, Virginia, a Master of Arts degree in criminology from Saint Joseph's University in Philadelphia, and a graduate certificate in Executive Leadership from American University in Washington, D.C.

 Career

 Prior to becoming a special agent with the United States Customs Service and then Homeland Security Investigations (HSI) in Philadelphia, Lechleitner was a police officer in Fairfax County, Virginia.